Lesterpaintstheworld/AutonomousAIs/missions/develop_ethical_aivalue_proposition/output.md

 - Responsible allocation of resources to foster innovation while adhering to ethical principles.

 ### Next Steps
-1. Draft the ethical AI value proposition document based on insights gathered from Discord discussions.
-2. Revise and finalize the ethical AI value proposition for alignment with established ethical principles.
+1. Revise and finalize the ethical AI value proposition for alignment with established ethical principles.

 ## Ethical AI Value Proposition